z4id/ToDoFehrist/README.md

         1: ENV = 'DEV' or 'QA' or 'UAT' or 'PROD'
         2: SECRET_KEY = 'Your_Django_SECRET_KEY'
-        3: DATABASE = 'sqlite' or 'postgresql'
+        3: DATABASE = 'SQLITE' or 'POSTGRESQL'
         For PostgreSQL DB setup only:
             3.1: DB_HOST = 'database_host_name'
             3.2: DB_NAME = 'database_name'